Timeline of Gunnedah tragedy: How family holiday ended in 10-year-old girl's death

 Police allege in court documents the girl murdered her cousin between 7am and 7:20am.

-Overnight, the ten-year-old's parents were travelling to Gunnedah.
+Overnight, the 10-year-old's parents were travelling to Gunnedah.

 On Thursday police returned to the property to do a line search for the alleged murder weapon and any other items.